-Personalised headed notepaper, compliment slips and business cards with the Council logo will be provided for each Councillor during his/her term of office.
-Standard Council stationery items will be available also in the Members' Common Room.
+Personalised headed paper, compliment slips and business cards with the Council logo will be provided for each Councillor during their term of office.
+Standard Council stationery items are also available in the Members' Common Room.

-Civic Gifts
+• Civic Gifts

 A limited range of Belfast City Council branded gifts is available for use by Councillors.
 The gifts are designed for VIP guests to City Hall or for special individuals or groups which a Councillor wishes to recognise.
 Councillors may also request civic gifts when visiting special individuals or groups when on Council business in other countries.
 When requesting Civic Gifts, the Councillor must sign a receipt of goods and a database of what gifts have been issued is also kept.